Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousAdult/rescueBreathingAdult.md

 - If two or more people are available, one person should dial for help while the other continues with CPR.

-# STEP 5: PROCEED TO OPEN THE AIRWAY
+## PROCEED TO OPEN THE AIRWAY

 ![Alt text](/Images/AdultCPR/adultCPR28.jpg)

 - Put your palm on their forehead and gently tilt (extend) their head back a little.

 - Then with your other hand, gently lift the chin forward to open up their airway.

 - If you suspect a neck/head/spine injury, sit above the person's head.
 Place one hand on each side of the person's jaw and lift the jaw so that it is jutting forward,as though the person has an underbite.

-# STEP 6: GIVE RESCUE BREATHS
+## GIVE RESCUE BREATHS

 ![Alt text](/Images/AdultCPR/adultCPR29.jpg)

 - Make sure their mouth is free of any objects blocking their airway.

 - Use one hand to pinch the nose shut then make a complete seal over the person’s mouth.

 - Blow in for about 1 second to make the chest clearly rise.

 - Give 2 rescue breaths, one after the other.